 I was a Cub Scout as a kid and now Scout Leader.
 I always like to be prepared, and having a pair of electrical adapters is a great idea.
 The 15 amp to 30 amp adapter lets me plug the Casita into a standard household outlet.
 This is important for charging the Casita battery and getting the fridge cold before a trip.
 Because a 15 amp circuit isn’t as robust as a 30, don’t try to run all your electrical at the same time.

 The 50 amp adapter gives me the option to plug the Casita if I end up on a RV spot that only has 50amp service.
 Or maybe the 30 amp outlet doesn’t work but the 50 amp does.
 Click on the photos to see them on Amazon.

 A critical component to protect our Casita from power surges or incorrectly wired power outlets at a campground is a surge protector.
 I like this compact one over the larger models that hang down, because it’s not visible with the power panel door covering it, so it’s less likely to get stolen.
-LED’s show if the circuit has the correct polarity and is safety grounded before hooking up the Casita to power.
+LED’s show if the circuit has the correct polarity and is safely grounded before hooking up the Casita to power.
 The only downside to these affordable surge protectors is they are a one shot deal.
 If it takes a surge, it burns out.
 The resettable protectors cost hundreds of dollars, so I can buy a few of these and still break even.

 I keep both adaptors and the surge protector in the space where the power cable stores.
 It’s easy to reach in and I can grab them whenever needed.
 They’re cheap and could save a trip!

 Another great item to have is a battery monitor for camping without electrical hookups.
 It’s a “fuel gauge” for the battery.
 We leave ours plugged in most of the time.
 Using a battery voltage chart you can see your battery level.
 Hint: 12.0 volts is about 50% capacity which is “low”.
 Going below 12.0 volts will permanently damage your battery.